-Talking in the Long Covid group was a wonderful opportunity to share fears and worries with like-minded people.
-It helped a lot to realise that you are not alone.
-I would like to implement a concrete idea from the group, even though I am not really the type for it: In future, I will keep a diary about my development.
+Talking in the Long COVID group was a wonderful opportunity to share fears and worries with like-minded people.
+It helped a lot to realize that you are not alone.
+I would like to implement a concrete idea from the group, even though I am not really the type for it: In the future, I will keep a diary about my development.
 I want to record every success or failure so that I can remember it later.
 And I even liked the relaxation exercises during the relaxation training and in the breathing therapy group, although I was never a friend of such mental stories.

 There are many small steps of improvement that I made here during the rehab.
 As we all know, little things make a mess, which is also motivating.
-My word-finding problems are hardly there any more, my general resilience and coordination have improved a lot.
+My word-finding problems are hardly there anymore, and my general resilience and coordination have improved a lot.
 The fatigue is also not as strong as it was at the beginning.
-I can estimate the distances when climbing stairs quite well again and I can hit the key into the keyhole without any problems.
+I can estimate the distances when climbing stairs quite well again and hit the key into the keyhole without any problems.
 The computer training in neuropsychology and the discussions there have definitely helped me a lot.
 I notice how my brain can think in a more structured way again.

 On the other hand, there are still some limitations that will keep me busy for a while.
 Calculating with numbers above ten is only possible when I don’t feel stressed or have absolute peace and silence.
 Repeating short stories in my own words is almost impossible.
 I can usually only remember little things; my brain often can’t grasp the meaning behind the stories.
 It’s crazy to see how the virus has jumbled up the brain.